dodopizza/httpclient-resilience-policies/README.md

 ## NuGet package releases

-You can find latest releases on the Release pane or NuGet repository.
+You can find latest releases on the [releases pane](https://github.com/dodopizza/httpclientextensions/releases) or NuGet repository.
 The full CI and release process described [here](./.github/workflows/CONTINUOUS_INTEGRATION.md).